PhindileKhumalo/Coffe-Shop-Sales-Analysis/README.md

 #  📊 Summary of Findings
 •	Revenue increased from January to June
-•	Monthly contribution to total Revenue
+•	Monthly contribution to total Revenue:
-	Jan- 12%
+  &#8226Jan- 12%
-	Feb- 11%
+  &#8226Feb- 11%
-	Mar-14%
-	Apr-17%
-	May-22%
-	Jun-24%
+  &#8226Mar-14%
+  &#8226Apr-17%
+  &#8226May-22%
+  &#8226Jun-24%

 #📍Location Revenue  Distribution
 •	Three store locations contributed nearly equally to total revenue
 #🕛 Time-of-Day Sales Pattern
-•	Sales volume by the time of the day
+•	Sales volume by the time of the day:
-	Morning
+&#8226	Morning
-	Afternoon
+&#8226	Afternoon
-	Evening
+&#8226  Evening
 # 🍵 Product Contribution
-•	Coffee and Tea: ~67% of total revenue
+&#8226	Coffee and Tea: ~67% of total revenue
-•	Other Products: ~33% of total revenue
+&#8226	Other Products: ~33% of total revenue
 # 🛠️ Tools and Technologies
-•	SQL
+&#8226	SQL
-•	Snowflake Cloud Platform
+&#8226	Snowflake Cloud Platform
-•	Microsoft Excel
+&#8226	Microsoft Excel
-•	Miro
+&#8226	Miro
 # 📁 Project Files
-Input
+Input Files
-•
+&#8226	Bright Coffee Shop Analysis- CSV file containing raw and unprocessed data &#8226   Bright Coffe Shop Sales Analysis -It contains informatio about the exercise and what has to be executed

+Output Files
+&#8226